Adam Levine Reportedly Best Man At Blake Shelton & Gwen Stefani’s Wedding

 “He was not a cookie-cutter guy, and the second we met, we were friends,” Levine continued of the country star, admitting that “all of the bulls***” between the twosome including their banter on the show always “comes from a place of love.”

-Blake then returned the favour to Adam in the interview, gushing over Levine in return and calling the singer one of his “best friends” prior to rumors Adam could could serve as the best man at Shelton and Stefani’s possible upcoming wedding.
+Blake then returned the favor to Adam in the interview, gushing over Levine in return and calling the singer one of his “best friends” prior to rumors Adam could serve as the best man at Shelton and Stefani’s possible upcoming wedding.

 “[Adam is] one of the most loving people I’ve ever known,” Shelton said of Levine in the People interview earlier this year.
 “We drive each other nuts, but outside of this world, he’s one of my best friends and it’s because of his heart.”